wilocampo/frontaccounting-theme-tailadmin/README.md

 - **Error** (`.err_msg`) - Red background with exclamation icon
 - **Warning** (`.warn_msg`) - Amber background with warning icon
 - **Notice** (`.note_msg`) - Blue background with info icon
+- **Success** (`.success_msg`) - Green background with checkmark icon

+## 📅 Date & Time Display

+The date and time are displayed in the footer (matching other FrontAccounting themes), along with:
+- FrontAccounting version and theme name
+- Users online count
+- Power by information

+## ⌨️ Keyboard Shortcuts

+Keyboard shortcuts are displayed in a styled card at the bottom of the main content area, matching the theme's card design for consistency.

 ## 🤝 Contributing